Derpius/public-starfalls/minitracer/README.md

 # Clientside Minitracer

-Extremely minimal clientside tracer (118 lines including comments) that can serve as a good base to either build off of or to learn from.
+Extremely minimal clientside tracer that can serve as a good base to either build off of or to learn from.

 Uses simple dot shading for the sun, and has perfect specular (mirror) reflection.